Magnesium and its effects on stress

 Magnesium in the body

-Magnesium is found in bones, muscles, organs and body fluids.
-About 50% of the magnesium in the body is stored in bones, while the rest is found in cells and blood.
-The body eliminates magnesium through urine and stools.
-It is important to maintain adequate magnesium intake because the body does not produce it itself.
+Magnesium is found in bones, muscles, organs, and body fluids.
+Approximately 50% of the magnesium in the body is stored in the bones, while the rest is found in cells and blood.
+The body eliminates magnesium through urine and feces.
+It is important to maintain an adequate intake of magnesium, as the body does not produce it itself.

 The different forms of magnesium

 Magnesium is found in many foods, such as green vegetables, nuts, seeds, whole grains, and dark chocolate.
-It is also found in mineral waters and in food supplements .
+It is also found in mineral water and dietary supplements.

-Magnesium malate : it is used to improve energy production and athletic performance.
+Magnesium malate: used to improve energy production and athletic performance.

 What are the health benefits of magnesium?

-Proper functioning of the nervous system : Magnesium helps regulate mood, reduce stress and anxiety, and improve sleep quality.
-Magnesium deficiency can lead to sleep problems, irritability, anxiety and depression.
+Proper functioning of the nervous system: Magnesium helps regulate mood, reduce stress and anxiety, and improve sleep quality.
+Magnesium deficiency can lead to sleep disorders, irritability, anxiety, and depression.

-Maintenance of muscle functions : magnesium is important for muscle contraction and relaxation.
-It helps prevent muscle cramps, improve athletic performance and reduce muscle fatigue.
+Maintaining muscle function: Magnesium is important for muscle contraction and relaxation.
+It helps prevent muscle cramps, improve athletic performance, and reduce muscle fatigue.

-Good bone and dental health : It helps maintain bone density and prevent osteoporosis.
-It also contributes to the health of teeth and gums.
+Good bone and tooth health: it helps maintain bone density and prevent osteoporosis.
+It also contributes to healthy teeth and gums.

 Stress and its effects on health

-If the stress is occasional and moderate, it can be beneficial by motivating us and allowing us to better manage difficult situations.
+If stress is occasional and moderate, it can be beneficial by motivating us and enabling us to better manage difficult situations.
 However, chronic and excessive stress can lead to many health problems, including:

 Fatigue